 What do I do after soot damage in RI?

-To ensure the safety of the people at your home or business, call Rhode Island Restoration anytime for emergency soot damage cleaning services.
+To ensure the safety of the people at your home or business, contact Rhode Island Restoration anytime.
+Call us at 401-834-FIRE (3473) for emergency soot damage cleaning services.
 We will assess all of the damages and make sure your home or business is safe to inhabit while preventing further damages.